 But the way you adopt the cloud can also be flexible.
-Our Axway B2B Integration platform gives you flexibility and multiple options on how best to move your B2B/EDI into the cloud.
+Our Axway B2B Integration platform gives you multiple options for how best to move your B2B/EDI into the cloud.
 You can move in stages, or just delegate portions of your EDI operations at the start.
-Plus, your team also has options to move any cloud implementation back to on-premises in the future.
+Plus, your team has options to move any cloud implementation back to on-premises in the future.

-If you’re an IT decision maker, and looking to bring your infrastructure to the cloud, working with an experienced partner can reduce your business and technical risks.
+If you’re an IT decision maker looking to bring your infrastructure to the cloud so you can scale your business faster, working with an experienced partner can reduce your risks.

 A trusted partner will help future-proof your business

 We’ve already helped more than 150 customers deploy securely to the cloud – from healthcare organizations to manufacturing, government, and logistics consulting.
 They have successfully migrated, modernized, and extended their integration ecosystems with our help.

 Axway’s B2B Integration experts work with these partners to handle the daily operation of their environments.
 This results in improved uptime and better SLAs, as well as faster onboarding while reducing overall operating costs.